microsoft/Tools-for-Health-Data-Anonymization/README.md

 # FHIR Anonymizer
 FHIR Anonymizer is an open-source project that helps anonymize healthcare FHIR data, on-premises or in the cloud, for secondary usage such as research, public health, and more.
 The FHIR Anonymizer released to open source on Thursday March 5th, 2020.

-FHIR Anonymizer includes a command-line tool that can be used on-premises on a set of data using a configuration file that specifies the de-identification settings.
-The FHIR Anonymizer can also be integrated in Azure Data Factory flow to anonymize data in the cloud.
+The FHIR Anonymizer uses a configuration file specifying the de-identification settings to anonymize the data.
+It can be integrated in Azure Data Factory flow to anonymize data in the cloud.
+It also includes a command-line tool that can be used on-premises.

 This repo contains a configuration file to de-identify 18 data elements as per [HIPAA Safe Harbor](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html#safeharborguidance) method for de-identification.
 Customers can update the configuration file or create their own configuration file as per their needs.